< Go to Water Bottles

 Bottom line: With its unmatched lightweight design and packability, this contender is our Top Pick for Collapsible Bottles.

-The Platypus SoftBottle combines simplicity with super light portability.
-It is the multi-day backpacker's best friend because it is easy to stow, packs to the size of a candy bar when empty, and weighs next to nothing.
+Compact and lightweight, this is the best of the collapsible models we found on the market.
+Carrying water without the extra weight of a bottle is a huge advantage when backpacking for multiple days, as well during single-day activities that involve transporting water over long distances.
+Upon finishing your liquids, it packs up as small as a candy bar for easy stowing in your pack or even pocket.
 It was brought along on long backpacking expeditions without question.
 Many of the features that make it great in the backcountry, however, are drawbacks when using it as a lifestyle bottle.
 It's awkward to drink from, slow to clean, and retains flavors.

 Our Analysis and Hands-on Test Results